napit-apps/green-agile-guide/docs/guide/introduction.md

 ## Who it's for

-This guide is intended for agile organizations, teams, product owners, coaches, and decision-makers
+This guide is intended for agile organizations, teams, Product Leads, coaches, and decision-makers
 who want to improve how software is built — not only how fast.

 It reflects real-world constraints and aims to support small, meaningful changes that scale over time.